nuno1212s/febft/NOTES.md

 ## todo

-* requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
 * send_node on execution layer, so we don't need to go through the master channel to send replies to clients
 * `PRE-PREPARE` messages include the request bodies, rather than